Metro Edge Debate and Speech Club - Preparing Students to Compete in NCFCA Speech and Debate League

 2) Is the club affiliated with a specific denomination?

 Our members compete in the NCFCA speech and debate league, a Christian league.
 An eligible competitor shall be an NCFCA Affiliate in good standing and must have read and agreed with the NCFCA Statement of Faith and position statements.

 Code of Conduct

 Dress Code: Clothing should be neat, modest, and appropriate.
-A student should not be dressed in such a way as to draw attention to his/ her body, but to respect and honor God, themselves and others.
+A student should not be dressed in such a way as to honor God, themselves and others.

 The administrator of this club reserves the right to expel any student for behavior or attitude deemed inappropriate.

 *The National Christian Forensics and Communications Association (NCFCA) did not contribute to the creation of this site, and does not specifically endorse this website.